UnrealMultiple/TShockPlugin/AutoStoreItems/README.en.md

-# AutoreItems automatic storage
+# AutoStoreItems automatic storage

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Yu Xue CMGY 作
+- Author: feather science cmgy Kan
 - Source: None
-- Holding the designated item automatically in the storage space according to the configuration item ID
+- Holding the specified items is automatically stored in the storage space according to the configured item ID.
-- (Support automatic saving money, thank you for the coin stacking algorithm for CMGY 雱)
+- (Support automatic deposit, thanks to cmgy's coin stacking algorithm)

 ## Update log
 ```